greglinch/sourcelist/to-do-list.md

 * upgrade to Django 2.0
 	* ran into some issues, so probably best to do this in a separate repo first

-* add a "Testimonials" style page with success stories instead of just on the about page

 * FIX: width of content well of person_detail template runs over horizontally on mobile